zavalalabs/zavalalabs.github.io/_posts/2026-04-01-EV-Charging-Optimization-in-Colorado.md

 It's worth being balanced here, because the bad sessions are memorable and the good ones are easy to forget.

-The Westminster City Center session on May 3, 2025 — 37.77 kWh in 29 minutes at 94 kW — was as good as DC fast charging gets on a Solterra.
+The Westminster City Center session on May 3, 2025: 37.77 kWh in 29 minutes at 94 kW, was as good as DC fast charging gets on a Solterra.
 For that trip being a late night trip and not to mention ambiant temp around 60F, that session was quite the positive and most fitting "ideal charging time" on an Electrify America charger.
 The BOA Highlands Ranch (Electify America) session on July 5, 2025 — 19.14 kWh in 13 minutes at 94 kW — was almost absurdly fast, during which the car battery was very cooled down after a journey down the I-25 corridor and resting at a destination for 4+ hours.
 The King Soopers Erie session in April 2025 hit 89 kW and finished cleanly.

 When EA works, it is fast and the network coverage is genuinely better than ChargePoint for highway travel.
 The stations I mentioned above had no drama, no throttling, no aborts.
 Plug in, charge, go.

 The problem is you don't know which experience you're going to get until you're already there.
-That uncertainty has a real cost — in time, in stress, and occasionally in dollars.
+That uncertainty has a real cost: in time, in stress, and occasionally in dollars.

-## Free Public Charging — The Bonus Layer
+## Free Public Charging: The Bonus Layer

 > Boulder County operates a small network of free public ChargePoint L2 stations at several Longmont locations.
 Over the same 17-month window, I picked up 5 free sessions totaling **22.17 kWh at $0.00**.
-That's roughly $12 in avoided charging cost at UCAR rates, or about $15 at Zero6 rates — not life-changing, but worth knowing about.
+That's roughly $12 in avoided charging cost at UCAR rates, or about $15 at Zero6 rates, not life-changing, but worth knowing about.
 >
 > The Village at the Peaks shopping center in Longmont also has free L2 stations.
 If you're already planning to park somewhere for 30–60 minutes, plugging in costs nothing and adds a few kWh of range.
 Free charging won't replace a dedicated charging strategy, but it's a useful supplemental option for local errands.